-Offering workshops to deepen our connection to nature.
+Offering workshops to deepen our connection with nature.

 Nature walking.
 Nature journaling.
 Art Making.